asia-hoa/house-rules/rules.md

 #### Damage

-Activities by any resident or their guests, pets, or children which might cause damage to other units, buildings, landscaping or any common area, are strictly forbidden.
+Activities by any resident or their guests, animals, or children which might cause damage to other units, buildings, landscaping or any common area, are strictly forbidden.
 The owner will be financially responsible for the repair of any such damage.

 #### General Behavior